mjancarik/esmj-schema/README.md

 1. **TypeScript First**: Built with TypeScript in mind, it provides strong type inference—even for deeply nested and complex schemas.
 2. **Extensibility**: Easily extend the library with custom logic, refinements, and preprocessors using the `extend` function.
-3. **Rich Features**: Includes advanced features like preprocessing, transformations, piping, refinements, and robust error collection (`abortEarly`).
+3. **Rich Features**: Includes advanced features like preprocessing, transformations, piping, refinements, and robust error collection (`abortEarly`), which are not always available in similar libraries.
-4. **Actionable Error Handling**: Collect all validation errors at once for better debugging and user experience, with clear and consistent error structures (`error` and `errors`).
+4. **Actionable Error Handling**: Collect all validation errors at once for better debugging and user experience, with clear and consistent error structures.
 5. **Lightweight**: No dependencies and a small footprint make it ideal for projects where performance and simplicity are key.
 6. **Customizable**: Offers fine-grained control over validation, error handling, and schema composition.
 7. **Performance**: Optimized for speed, making it one of the fastest schema validation libraries available.
+8. **Modular**: Import only what you need with separate string, number, and array extension modules to minimize bundle size.

 ### Performance Highlights